 PCS holds data about its members in order to carry out its functions, provide information and services, and comply with statutory obligations.
 PCS is a Data Controller, registered with the Information Commissioners Office (ICO) and PCS remains the Data Controller for its data wherever it may be stored including within employer systems.
+The rights and the roles and responsibilities described in these guidelines are set out within the Data Protection Act 2018 which incorporates the General Data Protection Regulation (GDPR).

 Data Protection Law and the rights of data subjects